 Mission: We are a technology company built around engineers, developers and operations working in small, independent teams where everyone is expected to voice opinions and have a material impact.
 We earn a real and sustainable revenue, and with a goal of doubling our user base quickly ...

 I have been working at Hightail full-time (Less than a year)

 Advice to Management

-I applied through a recruiter.
-The process took a week.
-I interviewed at Hightail (Campbell, CA) in March 2015.
+I applied online.
+The process took 4+ weeks.
+I interviewed at Hightail (Campbell, CA) in January 2017.